orellabac/onprem-install/README.preview-single-host.md

 ## Prerequisites

 1. A linux server with docker installed and running.
-It should also have the `docker-compose` and `curl` commands available as well.
+It should have the `docker-compose` and `curl` commands available as well.
 Make sure the system user account you intend to use for running CodeStream is able to run docker commands.
 The fully qualified hostname of the linux server should be